zikocult/Cursus42/01_ring/README.md

 We only need to execute **make** commad to create the final library with the mandatory part, to compile the library with the bonus part too, **make bonus** is the command to use.

-The create library is named **libft.a**, be free of used in your projects if you want.
+The create library is named **libft.a**, be free of use it in your projects if you want.

 The next commands are included in the makefile: